IanMaguithi/Honeygaindockerlinux/README.md

    python3 initialize.py your_email your_password your_device_name
    ```

 2. Find the path to where the project is located.
-TDo this by running the following command:
+Do this by running the following command:

    ```bash
    # print working directory